Covid 19 coronavirus: Run on masks, several pharmacies sold out across the country

 "We had people lining up outside before we opened and for the first half hour there were very long lines of everyone wanting to buy face masks, then we sold out."

-Shum said the masks the pharmacy ordered last week took three to four days to arrive, but she wouldn't be surprised if their next order would take longer considering demand.
+Shum said the masks the pharmacy ordered last week took three to four days to arrive, but she wouldn't be surprised if their next order would take longer, considering demand.

 Prime Minister Jacinda Ardern has clarified masks would not be mandatory for those in alert level 3 in Auckland.